Synixe/Documents/guides/players/radios.md

 # ACRE Radios
 Need a brief here (This page will go over the basic operation of ACRE radios for Synixe etc)
 ## Controls
-Pressing CapsLock will start transmitting through the radio (indicated by a click) until you let go of CapsLock.
+Pressing `capslock` will start transmitting through the radio (indicated by a click) until you let go of `capslock`.

-When interacting with any of the ACRE radios there are two different ways to bring up their interface to change the Channel Frequency:
+When interacting with any of the ACRE radios there are two different ways to bring up their interface to change the channel:
 * Double clicking the radio within your inventory
 * Self interacting via ACE